Q: What is the first step in the process?

 6) How do you become an officer?

-The selection process is started by completing an on-line Preliminary Background Application (PBA) and Job Preview Questionnaire (JPQ).
-The Personal Qualifications Essay is ad-ministered at the written test sites.
+The selection process is started by completing an online Application.
+The Multiple Choice Test is administered at the written test sites.
 Written test sessions are offered five times each week, at five different locations throughout the City, as well as at frequent special testing events throughout the year.
 You do not need to call in advance to schedule testing.
 Just show up!
-No application is required, but you must bring your PBA and JPQ results with you to the test.
+No application is required, but you must submit an application asap to match your test to your application.

-If you have any questions regarding LAPD police officer recruiting, or taking the test, you can call or e-mail an LAPD recruitment at 866-444-LAPD (866-444-5273) or join-lapd@lapd.lacity.org
+If you have any questions regarding LAPD police officer recruiting, or taking the test, you can call or e-mail an LAPD recruitment officer at 213-473-3450 or joinlapd@lapd.lacity.org

 7) What is involved in a background check?